Networking: building valuable relationships

 Determine in advance what you want to get out of your network, in the short and long term.
 This way, you can ask more specific questions when you meet people.
-For example, if you have plans to specialise in a specific industry (in Dutch), start approaching people from this industry.
+For example, if you have plans to specialise in a specific industry, start approaching people from this industry.
 Also think about what you might be able to do for others.
 When you have something to offer, others are also more likely to make an effort for you.

 Where to network?

 You can network anywhere, online and offline.
 Online, you tell your story through a business profile on networking sites.
 Examples of networking sites you can use to grow your network considerably:

 When you think of offline networking, business drinks or meetups might come to mind.
 Your neighbour's birthday can also be a valuable networking opportunity.
 Even more than online places, physical meetings offer you the opportunity to (literally) put a face on your company.
 A passionate, personal story sticks better than a neat website.

 - conferences, workshops, seminars